12 top tips for stargazing

 How can you tell which bright stars are actually planets?
 There’s an easy way to tell them apart: stars twinkle, planets don’t.

-This is because while stars are points of light, planets are tiny discs, so stars are affected more by the movement of the air.
+This is because while stars are points of light, planets are tiny discs, so stars are affected more by the movement of the air, providing an answer to that oft-asked question 'why do stars twinkle?'

 If you see a bright ‘star’ that isn’t twinkling, it’s almost certainly a planet.
-But which one?
-We’ll tell you how to identify them later in this feature…
+You can confirm this by working out whether your 'planet' is located along the ecliptic.

 If you stay at your observing site long enough you’ll notice that the stars which were low in the east when you arrived have climbed higher in the sky, and those which were low in the west are lower or might even have vanished from view altogether.